Cachoeirinha

 Cachoeirinha (lit.
 "Little Waterfall") is a city in the Brazilian state of Rio Grande do Sul.
 Cachoeirinha is an alternative for the people who want to be near Porto Alegre (capital of Rio Grande do Sul).
 The city is situated at a strategic point in Rio Grande do Sul state.
 The city shares borders with Porto Alegre, Canoas, Esteio, Sapucaia do Sul, Gravataí and Alvorada.
 The city holiday is on May 15, the date on which the city declared its emancipation.

 Cachoeirinha is known locally for having a large industrial district, for being the new home of Esporte Clube Cruzeiro, a traditional football team from Rio Grande do Sul, and for housing the Rice Experimental Station of the Rio Grande do Sul Rice Institute (IRGA).

 Municipal policy

 The Executive of the Municipality of Cachoeirinha is represented by the mayor and his office of Secretary, following the model proposed by the Federal Constitution.
 Legislative Power is represented by the City Council, composed of 17 councilors elected to office for four years.
 The House vote enacts laws for the administration and the Executive, especially the municipal budget.

 Population

 One of Cachoeirinha's gaucho municipalities had higher population growth in the 1970s.
-As of 20, the city has 131,240 inhabitants and 43.9 square kilometers of land area.
+As of 2022 Census, the city has 136,258 inhabitants and 43.9 square kilometers of land area.